whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 output into 80 character lines.
 I learned more about the match method - eventually finding a way to use that to accomplish the split.

-## Evaluation Rubric

-The project will be assessed with the following rubric:

 ### 1. Overall Functionality